UML Diagram in Software Engineering: Types, Uses, and Examples

 4. Polymorphism

-Polymorphism is the property that allows the objects of different classes to be treated as the object of a common class, basically by overriding or overloading.
+Polymorphism is the property that allows the objects of different classes to be treated as objects of a common class, basically by overriding or overloading.

 5. Abstraction